Sigurd Leeder

-Sigurd Leeder (birth name: Carl Eduard Wilhelm Leder) was a German dancer, choreographer and dance education theorist.
+Sigurd Leeder (born Carl Eduard Wilhelm Leder; 14 August 1902 – 20 June 1981) was a German dancer, choreographer and dance education theorist.

+Life

 He was born in Hamburg on 14 August 1902, the son of Carl Eduard Gottfried Leder, lithographer, and Martha Auguste Anna Henriette Friedrich.
-He died in Herisau, Switzerland, on 20 June 1981.
+He died in Herisau, on 20 June 1981, aged 78.
 He developed a method of teaching expressive dance and contributed, with Albrecht Knust, to the development and dissemination of labanotation, which pioneered the written language of symbols to record and represent modern dance.

-Life and career
+Career

-After studying graphic design in Hamburg for two and a half years, he studied dance in Ascona with Sarah Norden, a pupil of Rudolf Laban and Mary Wigman.
-In 1920 he devised his first solo choreography, Tanz ohne Musik, and performed it at the Curiohaus in Hamburg.
+After studying graphic design in Hamburg for two and a half years, he studied dance at the artists' colony Monte Verità in Ascona with Klara Norden, a pupil of Rudolf Laban and Mary Wigman.
+In 1920, he devised his first solo choreography, Tanz ohne Musik, and performed it at the Curiohaus in Hamburg.
 He then joined Hamburger Kammerspiele under the leadership of Erich Ziegel that same year.
 Then, in 1923, he toured with the Munich Tanzgruppe directed by Jutta von Collande.

 Two encounters shaped his future career – with Rudolf Laban in 1923, and then with Kurt Jooss in 1924.
 He met the latter while he was a dancer at the Stadttheater in Münster under the joint direction of Hans Niedecken-Gebhard and Rudolf Schulz-Dornburg.
 A close collaboration between Leeder and Jooss followed, lasting twenty-three years.
-In 1926 he was given a teaching and leadership commission at the Westfälische Akademie für Bewegung, Sprache und Musik in Münster.
-The following year, with Kurt Jooss, he founded the Neue Tanzbühne at the Münster Theater, which employed Fritz A. Cohen as a pianist, Aino Siimola – future wife of Jooss – as a dancer, and Hein Heckroth as stage and costume designer.
+In 1926, he was given a teaching and leadership commission at the Westfälische Akademie für Bewegung, Sprache und Musik in Münster.
+The following year, with Kurt Jooss, he founded the Neue Tanzbühne at the Münster Theater, which employed Fritz Cohen as a pianist, Aino Siimola – future wife of Jooss – as a dancer, and Hein Heckroth as stage and costume designer.
 He also became a professor at the newly established Folkwangschule in Essen.
 He traveled with Jooss to study classical dance in Paris and Vienna.
 Their collaborative piece Zwei Tänzer became an emblematic work.

-In 1928 he participated in the II Dancers Congress in Essen, with Kurt Jooss, Dussia Bereska, Fritz Klingenberg and Rudolf Laban, where kinetography – subsequently known as Labanotation – was introduced by Laban himself.
+In 1928, he participated in the II Dancers Congress in Essen, with Kurt Jooss, Dussia Bereska, Fritz Klingenberg and Rudolf Laban, where kinetography – subsequently known as Labanotation – was introduced by Laban himself.
 In 1933, he taught Ida Rubinstein's Persephone company in Paris, where he met Dorothy and Leonard Elmhirst, soon-to-be patrons, who invited him, Jooss and their dancers to England in early 1934, following rising Nazi oppression.
 This was the foundation of the Jooss-Leeder School of Dance at Dartington Hall in Devon.
 He developed his method of teaching based on the study of eukinetics and choreutics – which had begun in Essen – the various dynamics of movement and the coordination of spatiality in and around the body.